SyncfusionExamples/html-to-pdf-csharp-examples/Azure/HTML_to_PDF_Azure_app_service_docker/README.md

    ```

-7. Add a new action method ExportToPDF in [HomeController.cs](HTML_to_PDF_Azure_app_service_docker/Controllers\HomeController.cs) file and include the below code snippet to convert HTML to PDF file and download it
+7. Add a new action method ExportToPDF in [HomeController.cs](HTML_to_PDF_Azure_app_service_docker/Controllers\HomeController.cs) file and include the below code example to convert HTML to PDF file and download it

    ```csharp